This tutorial covers:

 On executing the curl

-request, you should receive a success response similar to the one shown below.
+request, you should receive a success response.

 Instead of passing the allow